Kubset/What-s-for-dinner/README.md

 ##Deployment
 https://whats-for-dinner-app.herokuapp.com/

-## Used technologies
+## Used technologies/skills
-- Java
+- Java 8
 - Servlets
 - Persistence api
 - custom implementation DAO (without Spring/Hibernate)
 - custom implementation ORM (manual mapping objects)
 - Postgres
+- Github
 - Javascript (ES6 with classes)
 - HTML5, Css, Bootstrap4
 - JUnit 5
 - Maven
+- Heroku
-- Github
+- SOLID

+## Tests
+To run tests You have to create postgres database on own localhost, scripts for create database are available in src/TEST/resources/database dictionary You should fill data in database.properties in src/TEST/resources/database.properties ** there are two database.properties file one for deploy and one for test !!

 ### version 1.0 (beta)
 ##### added features